Wild quotient surface singularities whose dual graphs are not star-shaped: Hermitian curves and special -groups

 The inclusion $G'\subset\Phi$ holds for arbitrary finite $p$-groups, because then the Frattini subgroup is generated by the commutators and $p$-powers (see \cite{Macdonald 1968}, Theorem 9.26).
 Thus $G/\Phi$ is the largest elementary abelian quotient, and we conclude $\Phi\subset Z$.

 It remains to check that each central element $(t,0)$ is a commutator.
-Indeed, inverses respective commutators are given by the formulas
+Indeed, inverses and commutators are given by the respective formulas

-Now observe that this commutator is $\FF_q$-linear in $r$ and $r'$ with respect to the $\FF_q$-vector space structures.
+Now observe that the formula for commutators is $\FF_q$-linear in $r$ and $r'$ with respect to the $\FF_q$-vector space structures.
 Since there is at least one nontrivial commutator, each element $(t,0)$ is automatically a commutator.

 In other words, our group $G$ is a \emph{special $p$-group}, which by definition means that $\Phi=G'=Z$.
 These groups play a role in the classification of finite simple groups.
 It follows from the definition that abelianization $G^\ab=G/G'$ is elementary abelian, and the same holds for the center $Z\subset G$, see \cite{Aschbacher 1986}, (23.7).
 Moreover, the pairing